Home - English - French - German - Italian - Portuguese - Spanish

 carbonyl sulfide.
 The gas is then sent through a process to

 remove the water content.
-Very low water contents are
+Very low water contents are required

 for cryogenic processes.